Decision-making after brain injury may become difficult for some individuals after brain injury.

 If these areas sustain damage, a person’s ability to make decisions can be severely impaired.
 There are, of course, other brain regions involved in making decisions besides these two.

 For example, to make a decision, you must be able to hold information in mind while you think about it and remember how similar situations have affected you.
 Both of these actions require the use of memory skills.

 In fact, nearly every area of the brain is involved in the decision-making process.
-Therefore, even mild TBI patients might find they have more trouble with decisions than they did before their injury.
+Therefore, even individuals with mild TBI might have difficulty with making decisions when compared to pre-injury.

 Other Causes of Decision-Making Problems After Brain Injury

 Frontal lobe damage and memory issues are not the only possible causes of decision problems.
 Other cognitive impairments can also contribute to a person’s inability to decide.
 These impairments include: